 PwC’s sixfth biennial Strategic and Emerging Issues in South African Insurance survey builds on our previous surveys, with content that provides a comprehensive overview of issues and challenges facing the industry.

-Welcome to Survival and Success: PwC South Africa’s finance effectiveness benchmarking study in the insurance industry.
-In this publication, we outline the findings from our benchmarking survey analysis of the South African Insurance industry in 2013/2014.
+Survival and Success publication outline the findings from our benchmarking survey analysis of the South African Insurance industry in 2013/2014.

 Understanding the similarities and differences between IFRS 4 Phase II and SAM.
-The regulatory and financial reporting landscape for insurers in South Africa and their global counterparts is undergoing significant change.
-While many question the need for change and the costs associated with it, the true competitive advantage lies in implementing the changes as efficiently as possible.
+The regulatory and financial reporting for insurers is undergoing change.

 Practical guide to IFRS – insurance contracts